-Over 50,000 migrant agricultural workers, primarily from Mexico, the Caribbean, Guatemala, Thailand and the Philippines, come to Canada each year.
+Every year, more than 50,000 migrant agricultural workers come to Canada, primarily from Mexico, the Caribbean, Guatemala, Thailand and the Philippines.

 - Migrant workers are employed on temporary contracts and have no direct pathway to permanent residency.